Environment and sustainability

 Wetherspoon is working with suppliers to check that all purchasing is responsible and within the legislation’s parameters.

-UK Hospitality’s environmental sustainability pledges
+UKHospitality’s environmental sustainability pledges

 In October 2022, UK Hospitality, the hospitality industry trade body, published its 10 environmental sustainability pledges, outlining how it intends to support businesses in the hospitality sector on their journey to reach net zero by 2040.